kevinnkansah/dewflow/src/docs/components/README.md

 ## Overview

-The application uses a combination of custom components and the Once UI component library to maintain a consistent design system.
+The application uses a combination of custom components to maintain a consistent design system.

 ## Core Components